electerious/Skeleton-EJS/README.md

 ### Build

 Build an image from the Dockerfile.
-This has to be done once.
-The final image can be used for all Skeleton-based projects.
+This has to be done each time you have modified the project.
+The new source will be copied into the image.

 ```sh
 docker build -t electerious/skeleton .